-After several successful application and happy clients, we interviewed with "The Turkish Perspective", a joint official magazine of Trade Ministry of Turkey and Presidency Investment Office of Turkey.
+After several successful applications and happy clients, we interviewed "The Turkish Perspective", a joint official magazine of Trade Ministry of Turkey and Presidency Investment Office of Turkey.
 We interviewed on Turkey's Investment Climate and Turkish Citizenship by Investment Program.
 The whole interview and issue is accessible @ https://gie.investments/invest-turkey

 Also Turkish Government's News Agency; AA (Anadolu Agency), interviewed with us after the first-year results of Turkish Citizenship by Investment program on 19 September 2019 and shared data of successful/unsuccessful citizenship applications.

 You can read the Turkish version of the interview with all details and the statistics at AA's website: https://gie.investments/interview2019tr